In this Guide

 Almost all of Shark’s vacuums are some sort of crossover or hybrid.
 This means they’re inherently more versatile than Dyson’s.

-Granted, Dyson vacuums are very maneuverable with their ball steering, so they’ll reach lots of tricky places.
+Granted, Dyson products are very maneuverable with their ball steering, so they’ll reach lots of tricky places.

-However, Dyson don’t tend to include many attachments with their vacuums.
+However, Dyson don’t tend to include many attachments with their models.
 Instead, they sell separate attachment sets.

 These can cost up to $75 and beyond, which isn’t very appealing to the budget buyer.
 While Sharks might be less powerful, they come with more attachments and more vacuuming modes straight out of the box.